Skip to main content

 Figure \(\PageIndex{6}\): Glycan adducts to proteins Goettig, P. (2016) Int.
 J. Mol.
 Sci.
 17(12), 1969

-We will discuss glycoprotein in great detail in the next chapter.
+We will discuss glycoproteins in great detail in the next chapter.

 Protein Ubiquitination and Sumoylation

-Ubiquitination (or ubiquinitylation) is the addition of an 8 kDa polypeptide, called ubiquitin, to lysine residues of target proteins via the C-terminal glycine residues of ubiquitin.
-The addition of one ubiquitin can lead to the addition of more to form ubiquitin chains on the target protein.
-The activity of the target protein can be modified by the addition of one ubiquitin.
-This can regulate the activity of a protein, its location within the cell, and its interaction with other proteins.
-The addition of a single ubiquitin to lysine 120 (K120) in humans and to K123 in yeast alters gene transcription through remodeling of chromatin.
-However, if multiple ubiquitins are added to the target protein forming a polyubiquitinated protein, the protein is tagged for degradation by the 26S proteasome.
+Ubiquitination (or ubiquitylation) is the addition of an eight-kDa polypeptide, called ubiquitin, to lysine residues of target proteins via the C-terminal glycine residues of ubiquitin.
+Adding a single ubiquitin can lead to the addition of more ubiquitins to form ubiquitin chains on the target protein.
+The addition of one ubiquitin can modify the activity of the target protein.
+This can regulate a protein's activity, its location within the cell, and its interactions with other proteins.
+Adding a single ubiquitin to lysine 120 (K120) in humans and to K123 in yeast alters gene transcription by remodeling chromatin.
+However, if multiple ubiquitins are added to the target protein, forming a polyubiquitinated protein, the protein is tagged for degradation by the 26S proteasome.
 Figure \(\PageIndex{7}\) shows different patterns of ubiquitylation for proteins.

 Figure \(\PageIndex{7}\): Classification of ubiquitin modifications.
 Ubiquitins modified on one acceptor site are colored in blue or yellow; the branch point ubiquitin is colored in red; unmodified or “terminal” ubiquitins are colored gray.
 French et al. Cell Discovery ( 2021) 7:6 Cell Discovery. https://doi.org/10.1038/s41421-020-00237-y.
 Creative Commons Attribution 4.0 International License. http://creativecommons.org/licenses/by/4.0/.

-An elaborate system of enzymes is involved in attaching a ubiquitin through its C-terminal Gly 76, to an internal lysine (or cysteine) in a target protein, and then adding more ubiquitins to form the structures shown above.
-Figure \(\PageIndex{8}\) shows the first step in the process which requires three enzymes, E1, E2, and E3.
+An elaborate system of enzymes attaches a ubiquitin through its C-terminal Gly 76 to an internal lysine (or cysteine) in a target protein.
+Then it adds more ubiquitins to form the structures shown above.
+Figure \(\PageIndex{8}\) shows the first step in the process, which requires three enzymes: E1, E2, and E3.

 Once the first (or proximal) ubiquitin is added, more can be added to form chains.
 The steps involved in adding a second ubiquitin to the proximal one are shown in Figure \(\PageIndex{9}\).